nuagenetworks/nuage-ospdirector/Documentation/20.0/README.rst

   In this phase, you install Director on the Undercloud system by following the process in the Red Hat documentation.

-* **Phase 2: Download Nuage Source Code**

-  In this phase,  you get the following files on Director for the Nuage Overcloud deployment:

-  - Nuage Tripleo Heat templates
-  - Image patching files
-  - Additional scripts

-* **Phase 3: Prepare Nuage Repository and Containers**
+* **Phase 2: Prepare Nuage Repository and Containers**

   In this phase, you prepare Nuage Repository and Containers for the integration.

-  - **Phase 3.1: Download the Nuage VSP RPMs and Create a Yum Repository**
+  - **Phase 2.1: Download the Nuage VSP RPMs and Create a Yum Repository**

     In this phase, you download the Nuage RPMs and create a repository for them.

+  - **Phase 2.2: Install nuage-tripleo-heat-templates**

+    In this phase, you will install nuage-tripleo-heat-templates package on Undercloud

-    **Phase 3.2: Prepare Nuage Containers**
+    **Phase 2.3: Prepare Nuage Containers**

     In this phase, you prepare Nuage containers for the integration.

-* **Phase 4: Prepare the Overcloud**
+* **Phase 3: Prepare the Overcloud**

   In this phase, you follow procedures in this document and in the Red Hat documentation to do the basic configuration of the Overcloud.

-  - **Phase 4.1: Register and Inspect the Bare Metal Nodes**
+  - **Phase 3.1: Register and Inspect the Bare Metal Nodes**

     Follow the procedures in the Red Hat documentation for registering and inspecting the hardware nodes in the "Configuring a Basic Overcloud using the CLI Tools" section and check the node status.

-  - **Phase 4.2: Modify the Overcloud Image**
+  - **Phase 3.2: Modify the Overcloud Image**

-    To install the required Nuage packages, you run the script to patch the the Overcloud image.
+    Install nuage-image-patching-scripts package and run this script to patch the Overcloud image with required Nuage packages

-    If you are using the *No Patching* process, skip this phase and follow the steps in the `Phase 4.3: No Patching Workflow`_
+    If you are using the *No Patching* process, skip this phase and follow the steps in the `Phase 3.3: No Patching Workflow`_

-  - **Phase 4.3: No Patching Workflow**
+  - **Phase 3.3: No Patching Workflow**

     In this release, this feature is for Tech Preview only.

     In this phase, follow the steps in this document to automatically install all the required Nuage packages on the Overcloud without running the script to patch the image.

-  - **Phase 4.4: Create the Dataplane Roles and Update the Node Profiles**
+  - **Phase 3.4: Create the Dataplane Roles and Update the Node Profiles**

     In this phase, you add the Nuage Heat templates and dataplane roles for the Nuage integration.
     Roles define which actions users can perform.
-For more information about the supported roles, go to `Phase 4: Prepare the Overcloud`_
+For more information about the supported roles, go to `Phase 3: Prepare the Overcloud`_

-  - **Phase 4.5: Generate a CMS ID for the OpenStack Deployment**
+  - **Phase 3.5: Generate a CMS ID for the OpenStack Deployment**

     The Cloud Management System (CMS) ID is created to identify a specific Compute or Controller node.

-  - **Phase 4.6: Customize the Environment Files**
+  - **Phase 3.6: Customize the Environment Files**

     In this phase, you modify the environment files for your deployment and assign roles (profiles) to the Compute and Controller nodes.
     The files are populated with the required parameters.
     Nuage provides Heat templates and environment files to configure Neutron on the Controller node and RPMs (such as nuage-openvswitch and nuage-metadata-agent) on Compute nodes.

-* **Phase 5: Deploy Overcloud**
+* **Phase 4: Deploy Overcloud**

   In this phase, you use the ``openstack overcloud deploy`` command with different options to deploy the various use cases.